What Is the Difference Between Propane and Natural Gas?

 Shop Gas From a Partner Near You

-The Differences Between Propane and Natural Gas
+The Differences Between Propane, LPG and Natural Gas

 While propane and natural gas share numerous similarities and are used for many of the same applications, they also differ in composition, infrastructure and storage, cost, efficiency and environmental impact.